ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

       -  Validate its content and make sure it is sane and accurate.
-      -  Validate that sosreport obfuscates sensible information for plugins instructed to do so (e.g. landscape plugin: should obfuscate password(s) and secret-token from config file, ...)
+      -  Validate that sosreport obfuscates sensible information for plugins instructed to do so

+``    (e.g. landscape plugin: should obfuscate password(s) and secret-token from config file and any plugins using do_file_sub() function)``

+-

    -  Check for 0 size file(s) (and use common sense if legit or not)
    -  Look under "sos_reports" for full report.
    -  Look under "sos_logs" for WARN and/or ERROR

 | ``   * $ grep -v "INFO:" sos_logs/sos.log``
 | ``   * Look under "sos_logs" for error files (e.g. sos_logs/systemd-plugin-errors.txt).``